enoldev/espresso-hyperlane-example/espresso-app/README.md

 - **Rari Mailbox:** `0xb0bb23B185A7Ba519426C038DEcAFaB4D0a9055b`
 - **Appchain Mailbox:** `0x4C58973d0Eb3CeB8aBfd933A1C6EE6f8EA178064`

-**There are two different version of the Counter application: `src/Counter.sol` and `src/CounterBidirectional.sol`.**
+**There are two different versions of the Counter application: `src/Counter.sol` and `src/CounterBidirectional.sol`.**

-**NOTE:** In the examples below the Caldera RPCs are used.
-It is also possible to use the Espresso Caff Nodes for testing, but here we assume the Espresso integrating happens on the Hyperlane infra.
+**NOTE:** In the examples belowm the Caldera RPCs are used.
+It is also possible to use the Espresso Caff Nodes for testing, but here we assume the Espresso integration happens on the Hyperlane infra.

 ## The Counter Application

 The simplest version of the application, which hardcodes most of the configuration parameters.
-In this case, the communicate only happens from Rari to Appchain (Rari -> Appchain).
+In this case, the communication only happens from Rari to Appchain (Rari -> Appchain).

 ### Before Your Begin